bglowacz/Pizza_sales_analysis/README.md

 - percentage share of individual pizzas by size
 - average and highest price of a single order
 - total quantity of all orders
-- the top 5 purchased pizza types
+- top 5 purchased pizza types